ASEDOS999/MIPT/Comp_math/README.md

 * Show how many iterations needs for to find all roots of a random polynomial of constant degree
 * Show how work dichotomy for different degrees of polinomial with same number of iteration

 5. Interpolation (*one should install only* `sympy`).
-The programm `5_interpolation.py` creates interpolate Newton's polinomial and cubic spline for set of points in file in.txt(one should create the file).
+The program `5_interpolation.py` creates interpolate Newton's polinomial and cubic spline for set of points in file in.txt(one should create the file).

 6. Numerical Integration (*it has not been written yet*)